 The intricate process of turning historical research into a manuscript accessible to the reader could not have taken place without close collaboration with my partner Na’ama.
 Thanks to her sharp observation and constructive criticism the quality of the manuscript was enhanced no end.

 During the writing of the book our lives here in Haifa on the shore of the Mediterranean and on Mount Carmel underwent a far-reaching transformation.
 New family cells were built, our children left home, returned, and once again went out into the world.
-Against the splendid backdrop of the Mediterranean Sea, a wonderful, varied and empowering fabric of life was woven.
-I dedicate this book to Na’ama my partner, to her children and mine, and to their partners and children.
+Against the splendid backdrop of the Mediterranean Sea, a wonderful, varied, and empowering fabric of life was woven.
+I dedicate this book to my partner Na’ama, to her children and mine, and to their partners and children.

 Introduction